hashfx/CONUM/README.md

 ## Contributions

++ Create a branch of your own for Contributions
 + To Contribute to an existing code, open an issue first, once assigned, open a PR
 + To Contribute a new code, fork the repo << Create a PR